Traditional national currencies such as euros, dollars or rubles are called fiat or fiat money.

 In other words, we do not own the fiat money, but only holders of it.
 For all this, fiat money will always be affected by inflation.
 Today, every fiat banknote is much more like a debt certificate than a store of value.

 In fact, the value of fiat currencies is easily manipulated, since in case of need a government can devalue a currency.

 That of which there is much has less value than that of which there is little.
 For example, by issuing more euros, they increase the amount of euros in circulation.
 So the value (purchasing power) is reduced.

 This, handled incorrectly, is a problem since this devaluation in turn raises the exchange rates between currencies and makes it more expensive to change the money to other fiat currencies.
 This entails a loss of purchasing power and even States can prevent the withdrawal of capital, an action that has been called 'corralito'.

 Precisely, cryptocurrencies empower users over their own money:

-For starters, a user of pure cryptocurrencies, for example Bitcoin, is not only the direct owner of his money, but also the owner of it.
+To begin with, a user of cryptocurrencies, pure, for example Bitcoin, you are not only the direct holder of your money, but also the owner of it.
 Only he decides how, where and how much money he sends or receives.